wernsey/rengine/README.md

 ## License

 Rengine is distributed under the terms of the MIT License.

-See the `LICENSE.md` file for details.
+The `LICENSE.md` file contains the specific details, along with the details of the library dependencies.

 There are no restrictions on any games produced with the engine.

-Also refer to the [Wikipedia
-article](http://en.wikipedia.org/wiki/MIT_License) for more information.
+3rd party licenses
+* SDL2 is licensed under the zlib license.
+* Lua is licensed under the MIT license
+* libogg and libvorbis are licensed under the New BSD license.
+* FLTK is provided under the terms of the LGPL with an exception for static linking.